-- New development shall include Secondary Streets to serve projects where needed to supplement Primary Streets, per the requirements in Table 10.2, which includes both Primary and Secondary Streets. - a.
+- (i) New development shall include Secondary Streets to serve projects, per the requirements in Table 10.2. - a.
 'A' vs. 'B' Percentage: The percentages given are ratios for the minimum number of 'A' Streets and maximum number for 'B' Streets.
 For example, for a project within Town Center, a minimum of 1 of every 2 Secondary Streets shall be planned as 'A' Streets.
 If more than half the streets are planned as 'A' Streets, the 'B' Street percentage would be reduced accordingly.
 In Regional Center, for example, at least 1 of every 4 roads shall be an 'A' Street.
 See Exhibit 10.19.

-b.
-Connectivity: Secondary Streets

-added in Volcano Heights shall

-maintain or improve street

-connectivity to serve pedestrians as

-well as dispersing auto traffic.
+- b.
+Connectivity: Secondary Streets added in Volcano Heights shall maintain or improve street connectivity to serve pedestrians as well as dispersing auto traffic. - (ii) The first development in shall determine Secondary Street designation (i.e. whether 'A' or 'B').
+Streets shall be platted as such during the TIDD/SAD/ PID and/or Site Development Plan for Subdivision process.

-TABLE 10.2 - STREET REQUIREMENTS
+TABLE 10.2 - SECONDARY STREET REQUIREMENTS

-Character Zone Streets
+Character Zone Secondary Streets

 'A' Street (min.)
 'B' Street (max.)

 Town Center 50% 50%

 Regional Center 25% 75%

 Village Center 25% 75%

 Mixed Use 25% 75%

 Neighborhood Transition 0% 100%

 Escarpment Transition 25% 75%